 Certain medications, both prescription and over the counter can have side effects such as drowsiness, loss of balance or impairment of reactions - always read and act upon the information provided with the medication.

-Tell your SPC/Supervisor if you have an injury, illness or condition that may affect your work and any medication you are taking.
+You must tell your SPC/Supervisor if you have an injury, illness or condition that may affect your work and any medication you are taking.